 Atkins will share with you insights from managing some of the UK’s largest infrastructure projects, on lessons learnt with regards to waste management and re-use, including the key regulatory drivers, how clients can drive best practice through target setting and the importance of experience within the supply chain.

-16.15 Reviewing Waste Management Licenses: Surrender of Licenses and Amendments to Working Plans – the Legislation and the Realities
+16.30 Reviewing Waste Management Licenses & Environmental Permits: Surrender of Licences and Amendments to Working Plans – the Legislation and the Realities